M

-M, or m, is the thirteenth letter in the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+M, or m, is the thirteenth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of several western European languages and others worldwide.
 Its name in English is em (pronounced /'ɛm/), plural ems.

 History

-The letter M is derived from the Phoenician Mem, via the Greek Mu (Μ, μ).
+The letter M is derived from the Phoenician Mem via the Greek Mu (Μ, μ).
 Semitic Mem is most likely derived from a "Proto-Sinaitic" (Bronze Age) adoption of the "water" ideogram in Egyptian writing.
 The Egyptian sign had the acrophonic value /n/, from the Egyptian word for "water", nt; the adoption as the Semitic letter for /m/ was presumably also on acrophonic grounds, from the Semitic word for "water", *mā(y)-.